pygrum/splinter/README.md

       --max=MAX          maximum extractable string length
       --min=3            minimum extractable string length
-      --json             save results as a json file --filter=FILTER    regex filter for all strings before extraction (like 'grep -v') -s, --strict           if target is found, only print the target and not the entire string it was found in --pretty           pretty print results (in category tables) --agg              attempt to find matches for every target in each string (aggressive mode)
+      --json             save results as a json file --filter=FILTER    regex filter for all strings before extraction (like 'grep') -s, --strict           if target is found, only print the target and not the entire string it was found in --pretty           pretty print results (in category tables) --agg              attempt to find matches for every target in each string (aggressive mode)